HeetPatel07/Software-Engineering-/doc/Architecture.md

 * The BookManagement class manages book retrieval and sorting operations using a BookDatabase.

 CourseManagement
-* The CourseManagement class manages courses, including adding, deleting, and querying courses and their required books, utilizing a singleton pattern for instance management.
+* The CourseManagement class handles course creation, book assignment, and provides course details, with validations for course and book operations(Unfinished still under construction).

 FavouriteBookManagement
 * The FavouriteBookManagement class handles adding, removing, and retrieving a user's favorite books using a FavoriteBooksDatabase.